discorb-lib/discorb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-title: Feature Request
+name: Feature Request
 labels:
 - Feature Request
 - Enhancement
-description: Feature request for discorb's future.
+about: Feature request for discorb's future.
 ---
 <!--
 Before submitting a feature request, please check there is no existing feature request for the feature you are requesting.